ganeti/ganeti/doc/admin.rst

 manually start one which is currently stopped you can run::

   gnt-instance startup INSTANCE_NAME

+Ganeti will start an instance with up to its maximum instance memory.
+If not enough memory is available Ganeti will use all the available memory down to the instance minumum memory.
+If not even that amount of memory is free Ganeti will refuse to start the instance.

 Note, that this will not work when an instance is in a permanently stopped state ``offline``.
 In this case, you will first have to